Devon resident set for cosy Christmas following competition win

-A pensioner from Throwleigh is set to enjoy a warm and cosy Christmas with her daughter and friends this year, free from the worry of heating oil bills, thanks to an early Christmas present from Okehampton-based Moorland Fuels.
+A pensioner from Throwleigh has enjoyed a warm and cosy Christmas with her daughter and friends this year, free from the worry of heating oil bills, thanks to an early Christmas present from Okehampton-based Moorland Fuels.

-In a surprise announcement, the company contacted retiree Dawn Hatton to tell her that she had become the inaugural winner of the Moorland Fuels Cosy Heating Club quarterly heating oil draw.
+In a surprise announcement, the company contacted Dawn Hatton to tell her she was the inaugural winner of the Moorland Fuels Cosy Heating Club quarterly heating oil draw.

-Commenting on her good fortune Mrs Hatton said: “Many people of my age are going to struggle this winter following the end of Winter Fuel payments, so to get a call to let me know that I’d won 500 litres of heating oil was just so lovely.
+Commenting on her good fortune just before Christmas, Mrs Hatton said: “Many people of my age are going to struggle this winter following the end of winter fuel payments, so to get a call to let me know that I’d won 500 litres of heating oil was just so lovely.
 All my friends in the village are celebrating.

 “The humanity of it was wonderful.
 I live on my own and my house is quite isolated, but heating oil keeps me independent.
 Now I can have friends and family to visit, and I won’t need to worry about the cost of heating my home when they are here.